Rhode Island Car Insurance

 - Uninsured motorist property damage: $25,000 per accident*

-*You may reject the Uninsured Motorist Property Damage and Medical Payments coverages.
+*You may reject the Uninsured motorist property damage coverage.
 A GEICO insurance agent can explain your policy options when reviewing your Rhode Island car insurance quote.

 Rhode Island Teen Driver Laws

 There are three different stages Rhode Island teens must go through during driving instruction: limited instructional permit, limited provisional license, and full operator license.

 Rhode Island teens may get a limited instructional permit at 16.
 New drivers between the ages of 16 and 18 must complete a mandatory 33-hour driver's education course before testing for the permit.
 Once the teen obtains the permit, they may drive under the supervision of a licensed driver.
 The permit is valid for one year or until the driver turns 18.
 When the teen completes six months of supervised driving without an infraction, and 50 hours (at least 10 at night) of practice, they may apply for a limited provisional license.

 Once a teen has a provisional license, they may drive at any time of day if accompanied by a supervising driver.
 Teens with a limited provisional license may drive unsupervised between the hours of 5:00 AM and 1:00 AM.
 The limited provisional license will expire when the driver turns 18.
 At that point, a teen may apply for a full operator license as long as they have held a limited provisional license for at least a year.